Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-70-death-eye-pt2.md

 A Great Father was an almost *god-like* figure in the gaoian psyche.
 When one came around, it was because singular purpose of action was both dire and necessary.
 That, yes, meant that in the beginning, all decisions of any import had to pass through him.
 That was doable in an all-out crisis, where the only decisions *to* make were about the fight, and the immediate aftermath…

 But afterward?
 No man could govern a civilization alone.
-His staff grew, and *grew,* until he’d grown fed up with the increasingly impossible workload and managed a neat trick: separating the ideas of leadership and management---a borderline alien concept to the Gao---and then moving the latter *out of his person,* and into a *structure* in the form of the Conclave.
+His staff grew, and *grew,* until he’d grown fed up with the increasingly impossible workload and managed a neat trick: separating the ideas of leadership and management - a borderline alien concept to the Gao - and then moving the latter *out of his person,* and into a *structure* in the form of the Conclave.

 Well, specifically: his shiny, almost brand-new *Cabinet.* Formally a standing subcommittee of the full Conclave and made up of the most senior and powerful Champions, all of whose Clans held vast global powers, the Cabinet had, with Daar’s fierce and exuberant encouragement, re-assumed their suited aspects of leadership, and had begun to *properly* re-delegate management among their Clans themselves.
 What had once been ad-hoc and informal (and largely forgotten with his ascension to the Great Throne) had been restored, and made *formal.*